jkaiser87/VOL3D/README.md

 ## Running the Pipeline
 ### FIJI - get coordinates of volume in 2D slices
-#### 1. Pre-processing of images
+#### 1. OPTIONAL: Pre-processing of images
-(Optional, creates folder containing single-slice TIF files of one coronal brain, sorted from rostral to caudal)
+Run this part to create a folder containing single-slice TIF files of one coronal brain, sorted from rostral to caudal.
+Skip to Step 2 if your files are already sorted into 1 folder.
 - Open FIJI and navigate to the toolbox by selecting `>>` `1_PrepareSlicesAsTif`.
 - ![folder](https://github.com/user-attachments/assets/48cd6811-b670-4e04-af52-b52ba09f3ff7)
 Select the appropriate folder: Choose the folder that contains either whole-slide overview TIF files or single-slice separate-channel TIF files.
 If the correct filename convention is followed, the folder can contain multiple animals' data within the same folder.